VP, PM extend greetings on Sikkim Day

 "Praying for Sikkim's progress in the years to come," he said.
 In his message, Vice President Naidu said known for its natural beauty and rich spiritual heritage, Sikkim is India's first fully organic state, "demonstrating the importance of living in harmony with nature".

-"My best wishes for a happy, healthy & prosperous #Sikkim," he said..
+"My best wishes for a happy, healthy & prosperous #Sikkim," he said.
+Earlier in the day, a function was held at Chintan Bhawan here.

+Governor Ganga Prasad and Chief Minister Prem Singh Tamang garlanded the statute of Sikkim's first chief minister Kazi Lhemdrup Dorji Khangsarpa and paid tributes for his contributions in Sikkim's merger with India..

 ALSO READ